Scientific Name

 Description

-Lampranthus blandus is a succulent shrublet with erect to decumbent branches that bear fleshy trigonous leaves.
-It grows up to 24 inches (60 cm) tall.
-Leaves are up to 1 inch (2.5 cm) long and up to 0.15 inches (0.4 cm) wide.
+Lampranthus blandus is a succulent shrublet with erect to decumbent branches that bear fleshy, trigonous leaves.
+It can grow up to 24 inches (60 cm) tall.
+The leaves can measure up to 1 inch (2.5 cm) long and 0.15 inches (0.4 cm) wide.

-The flowers are white to pale pink, up to 2 inches (5 cm) in diameter, and appear solitary or in groups of 2 to 3 from mid-spring to early summer.
-Fruits are up to 0.5 inches )1.3 cm) long, have a shape of an inverted cone, and contain pale brown seeds.
+The white to pale pink flowers, which can reach up to 2 inches (5 cm) in diameter, appear solitary or in groups of 2 to 3 from mid-spring to early summer.
+The fruits have the shape of an inverted cone and contain pale brown seeds.
+They can grow up to 0.5 inches (1.3 cm) long.

 Hardiness